Introduction to Transformers: an NLP Perspective: Applications

 In supervised learning scenarios, training a Transformer encoder is straightforward.
 We can treat it as a regular component of the target model and train this model on task-specific labeled data.
 However, such a method requires the encoder to be optimized on each task, and the resulting encoder might not always generalize well to other tasks, especially given that labeled data is scarce in most cases.
 A more prevalent approach is to frame the training of text encoders as an independent task in which supervision signals are derived solely from raw text.
 This led researchers to develop self-supervised Transformer encoders, such as BERT, which make use of large-scale unlabeled text, and these encoders were found to generalize well across many downstream tasks.
+Further discussions of pre-trained Transformer encoders can be found in the literature on pre-trained models.